 There are things on this list that nurses use and appreciate.
 As an experienced nurse myself, I’ve tried a lot of different things and spoken with many other nurses about products they use and love.
 They are all on this list!

 Compression socks are incredibly necessary -, especially for long shifts.
 FIGS has high-quality compression socks that also look great.
 I’ve tried so many different socks over the last 10 years, and these are by far my favorite.

 2. Being Mortal

 Being Mortal by Atul Gawande is a life-changing book.
-Death is a real part of our jobs as nurse – especially those of us working in high acutities areas.
+Death is a real part of our jobs as nurses – especially those of us working in high acuity areas.
 This book is uplifting, encouraging, and straightforward – all at the same time.
 Multiple nurse friends recommended this book to me, and it was so powerful that one healthcare organization that I worked in bought a copy for every employee.
 How crazy is that!?
-I get why they did it though it’s outstanding.
+I get why they did it, though it’s outstanding.